A functional limit theorem for dependent sequences with infinite variance stable limits: Introduction

 Weakly dependent sequences can exhibit very similar behavior.
-The first results in this direction were rooted in martingale theory, see Durrett and Resnick~\cite{Durrett78}.
-In \cite{Da83}, Davis proved that if a regularly varying sequence $(X_n)_n$ of random variables has tail index $0<\alpha<2$ and satisfies a strengthened version of Leadbetter's $D$ and $D'$ conditions familiar from extreme value theory, then \eqref{E:CLT} holds for some $\alpha$--stable random variable $S$ and properly chosen sequences $(a_n)_n$ and $(b_n)_n$.
-These conditions are quite restrictive however, even excluding $m$-dependent sequences.
-For strongly mixing random sequences, a necessary and sufficient condition was obtained in Denker and Jakubowski~\cite{DeJa89} for the weak convergence of partial sums towards an $\alpha$--stable distribution.
-Later, in \cite{DaHs95} Davis and Hsing showed that sequences which satisfy a regular variation condition for some $\alpha\in (0,2)$ and certain (even milder) mixing conditions also satisfy \eqref{E:CLT} with an $\alpha$--stable limit.
+The first results in this direction were rooted in martingale theory (see Durrett and Resnick~\cite{Durrett78}).
+In~\cite{Da83}, Davis proved that if a regularly varying sequence of random variables $(X_n)_n$ has tail index $0<\alpha<2$ and satisfies a strengthened version of Leadbetter's $D$ and $D'$ conditions familiar from extreme value theory, then \eqref{ECLT} holds for some $\alpha$-stable random variable $S$ and properly chosen normalizing sequences.
+These conditions are quite restrictive, however, even excluding $m$-dependent sequences.
+Extensions to Davis's results were provided in Denker and Jakubowski~\cite{DeJa89} and Jakubowski and Kobus~\cite{JaKo89}, the latter paper being the first one in which clustering of big values is allowed.
+Using classical blocking techniques, necessary and sufficient conditions for convergence of sums of weakly dependent random variables to stable laws are given in two papers by Jakubowski~\cite{Ja93,Ja97}.
+The case of associated sequences was treated in Dabrowski and Jakubowski~\cite{DaJa}.
+In~\cite{DaHs95}, Davis and Hsing showed that sequences which satisfy a regular variation condition for some $\alpha\in(0,2)$ and certain mixing conditions also satisfy \eqref{ECLT} with an $\alpha$-stable limit.
 Building upon the same point process approach, Davis and Mikosch~\cite{DaMi98} generalized these results to multivariate sequences.
-Most recently, Bartkiewicz et al.~\cite{BaJaMiWi09} provided a detailed study of the conditions for the convergence of the partial sums of a strictly stationary process to an infinite variance stable distribution.
-They also determined the parameters of the limiting distribution in terms of some tail characteristics of the underlying stationary sequence.
+A survey of these results is to be found in Bartkiewicz et al.~\cite{BaJaMiWi09}, providing a detailed study of the conditions for the convergence of the partial sums of a strictly stationary process to an infinite variance stable distribution.
+In this paper, the parameters of the limiting distribution are determined in terms of some tail characteristics of the underlying stationary sequence.

-The asymptotic behaviour of the processes $V_n$ as $n \to \infty$ is an extensively studied subject in the probability literature too.
+The asymptotic behavior of the processes $V_n$ as $n \to\infty$ is an extensively studied subject in the probability literature, too.
 As the index of regular variation $\alpha$ is assumed to be less than $2$, the variance of $X_{1}$ is infinite.
-In the finite-variance case, functional central limit theorems differ considerably and have been investigated in greater depth, see for instance Billingsley~\cite{Billingsley68}, Herrndorf~\cite{Herrndorf85}, Merlev\`ede and Peligrad~\cite{Merlevede00}, and Peligrad and Utev~\cite{Peligrad05}.
+In the finite-variance case, functional central limit theorems differ considerably and have been investigated in greater depth (see, e.g., Billingsley~\cite{Billingsley68}, Herrndorf~\cite{Herrndorf85}, Merlev\`ede and Peligrad~\cite{Merlevede00}, and Peligrad and Utev~\cite{Peligrad05}).